Boundary regularity of weakly coupled vectorial almost-minimizers for Alt-Caffarelli functionals with non-standard growth: On the Orlicz and Orlicz-Sobolev spaces

-In this subsection, we establish three results concerning $g$-harmonic functions, see \eqref{G-harmonic} for the precise definition, which play an important role in our subsequent analysis.
+In this subsection, we establish some results concerning harmonic solutions for a non-autonomous operator that play an important role in our subsequent analysis.
 Before proceeding, let us recall a classical iteration lemma that will be instrumental in achieving our main objectives.

 \begin{lemma}[{see \cite[Lemma 5.13]{G}}] Let $\phi:\mathbb{R}^+ \to \mathbb{R}^+$ be a non-negative and non-decreasing function satisfying